Latest:

 Read more

-Featured - Home Small Shortliner
+Shortliner Featured - Home Small

 China Lifts Ban on U.S. Chicken, Opens Market Amid Pork Shortage

-November 12, 2019November 15, 2019 Kristi Ruggles African swine fever, avian flu, China, trade
+November 12, 2019November 15, 2019 Kristi Ruggles trade, China, African swine fever, avian flu

 The opportunity to fill China’s pork gap with chicken has U.S. poultry executives salivating.
 China has lifted a ban put in place after the avian flu outbreak in 2015.
 With the country losing much of its swine herd, it is hungry for protein and importing chicken again.